 I’ve used a few VPNs in all my years on the road.
 Some are good for certain operating systems and devices, and don’t work with others.

-(If you purchase a discount plan through this link I will be paid a small commission.
-It doesn’t affect your price, but it does help me to keep The Professional Hobo as a free resource for all, so thank you for your support)!
+If you purchase a discount plan through the link above, I will be paid a small commission.
+It doesn’t affect your price, but it does help me to keep The Professional Hobo as a free resource for all, so thank you for your support!